JangkarBumi/building-with-responsive-design/README.md

 # Building with Responsive Design

 In this project we learn how to make website pages responsive using media queries & using the mobile first approach.
+We learned about major and minor breakpoints in this website.

 We used thenextweb as a reference to apply the concepts that we learned.